Pie floater

-The pie floater is an Australian dish particularly common in Adelaide.
+The pie floater is an Australian dish sold in Adelaide.
 It consists of a meat pie in a thick pea soup, typically with the addition of tomato sauce.
 Believed to have been first created in the 1890s, the pie floater gained popularity as a meal sold by South Australian pie carts.
 In 2003, it was recognised as a South Australian Heritage Icon.